Thessaloniki: Music

 The city is viewed as a romantic one in Greece, and as such Thessaloniki is commonly featured in Greek songs.
 There are a number of famous songs that go by the name 'Thessaloniki' (rebetiko, laïko etc.) or include the name in their title.

 During the 1930s and 1940s, the city became a centre of the Rebetiko music, partly because of the Metaxas censorship, which was stricter in Athens.
 Vassilis Tsitsanis wrote some of his best songs in Thessaloniki.

 The city is the birthplace of significant composers in the Greek music scene, such as Manolis Chiotis, Stavros Kouyioumtzis and Dionysis Savvopoulos.
 It is also notable for its rock music scene and its many rock groups; some became famous such as Xylina Spathia, Trypes or the pop rock group Onirama.

-Between 1962–1997 and 2005–2008 the city also hosted the Thessaloniki Song Festival.
+Between 1962–1997 and 2005–2008, the city also hosted the Thessaloniki Song Festival.
 In the Eurovision Song Contest 2013 Greece was represented by Koza Mostra and Agathonas Iakovidis, both from Thessaloniki.

+It should be highlighted that due to many Asia Minor and Pontian refugees from the genocide of 1923, Thessaloniki is the birthplace of many known traditional singers, such as Chrysanthos Theodoridis and lyra musician "Patriarch of Lyra" Gogos Petridis.